arthurwhg/CAPC/README.md

  - Build up APIs for AI services and utilities to mainain the database
  - Initiate dev/ops scripts for deployment, upgrading

-### version 2
-Create User interface to answer questions and assistant on bible reading